 It is a Global Forest and offers a natural aesthetic beauty.
 The thought of Vishwa Van was conceptualized by the Hon’ble Prime Minister of India, Shri Narendra Modi, who after guiding the construction of Statue of Unity in just 46 months, envisioned the integrated development of Ekta Nagar on the theme of Unity in diversity.

-Vishwa Van is a celebration of forests for their role in existence of all life forms on earth.
-The Vishwa Van developed in an area of 2 hectares is situated between the two bridges next to the Statue of Unity.
-It has a diverse assemblage of Flora representing every continent of the world.
-The vegetation is arranged in a way to resemble the natural forest of that zone.
+Vishwa Van (a Global Forest) is home to herbs, shrubs and trees native to all 7 continents signifying the underlying theme of ‘Unity in Bio-diversity’ in global context as well.
+Vishwa Van symbolizes the life sustaining potion of forests in the context of all life forms in the planet.
+Vishwa Van has a diverse assemblage of flora representing every continent of the world.
+The vegetation is arranged in a way to resemble the natural forest of a particular zone.

 The motive is to educate the visitors about biogeography – the study of distribution of species and ecosystems in geographic space.
 The differences or similarities in the floral diversity can certainly be attributed to the continental drift phenomenon, which is attempted here.

 - Planning and Implementation: Vishwa Van has an area of 5 acres, situated next to the Statue of Unity.
 The wavy borders of the blocks representing the continents are shaped to represent the outlines of continent’s map and are painted similar to the colours of the Olympic rings, specific to each continent.
 Self-explanatory signage elucidating the concept and associated information about the flora have been positioned at appropriate locations.

 Abodes of Dwellers- Structures representing the traditional abodes of dwellers from remotest corners of the world have been created here with a view to introducing visitors with their living.